fau-fablab/app-html/README.md

 ###2.
 Using existing apache instance

-Required is an apache server with following modules (other web server should work as well, if they support redirecting requests similar to mod_proxy):
+Required is an apache server with following modules (other web servers should work as well, if they support redirecting requests similar to mod_proxy):
 - mod_php
 - mod_proxy